pedromartinez3/pedromartinez3/README.md

 - 👋 Hi, I’m @pedromartinez3
-- 🌱 I currently develop and improve ML/AI applications, but haven't uploaded much of my serious work to Github (hopefully one day!)
+- 🌱 I currently develop and improve ML/AI applications, but haven't uploaded much of my serious work to Github yet (hopefully one day!)
 - 💞️ I’d love to collaborate on developments!
 - 📫 Reach me @ https://www.linkedin.com/in/pedro-martinez-51a176127/